Retr0Wawe/simple-RAT-tool/README.md

         DllEntrypoint:
                 push result
                 call [printf]
-                invoke client      //Calling the library from the import table by specifying the entry point
+                invoke client      ;Calling the library from the import table by specifying the entry point

 section '.idata' import data readable